funtari76/Robert-P1-2/README.md

 <hr>

 <br>
-Chichen logs is based on an imaginary simple page  with the aim to share and  inform people who would like to experiance somethings extra ordinary.
+Chichen logs is based on an imaginary simple page with the aim to share link and inform people who would like to experiance somethings extra ordinary.

 With simple guidelines as to how to get the correct links and packages for those on a budget as there are free tour on certain days during the week or those who are more flexible with their spendings..